 Micro braids are just like box braids in that they can be created using the same technique.
 They're just—you guessed it—smaller.
 The modern-day poster child for micro braids (in our humble opinion) is Zoë Kravitz.
 She has walked many a red carpet donning the very same chic style, albeit with a couple of hair color switch-ups along the way.
 How cool do her micro braids look when dyed platinum blonde?
 We're completely obsessed.

 As you can see from Yara Shahidi, actress and activist extraordinaire, cornrows are braids that form narrow parallel strips down the head.
-They're normally positioned from front to back, but she put a unique twist on a classic look by wearing hers in a mirrored, symmetrical pattern.
-It was one of our favorite hairstyles from the 2017 AMAs.
-(Consequently, her silvery cat eye was also one of our favorite makeup looks from the very same award show.)
+They're normally positioned from front to back, but she put a unique twist on a classic look by wearing hers pulled back with a wired braid construction artfully crafted around it.

 Next we have the crown braid, which looks complex and time-consuming but happens to be exactly the opposite.
 Our favorite way create a crown braid is to start with a traditional side braid before wrapping it up and over the top of the forehead, securing it with bobby pins along the way.
 We always make sure to leave out a couple face-framing pieces à la Vanessa Hudgens.
 We'll also be sure to add a spritz of a stronghold hair spray to keep it intact all day long.
 We suggest Moroccanoil Luminous Strong Finish Hairspray ($24).